iquestcon/fdomains/README.md

 **-u**

-> Only return updates to the saved output file, if it exists.
+> Only return updates to the saved output file.

 ### FILES